csiro-fair/marimba/README.md

 <a name="usage"></a>
 ## Usage

-MarImBA is based on the [Typer](https://typer.tiangolo.com/) Python package which provides good documentation by default.
+MarImBA is based on the [Typer](https://typer.tiangolo.com/) Python package which is self-documenting by default.
 Try running MarImBA to see the default help menu:

 ```bash
 python src/marimba.py